procurify/slate/api_docs/source/index.html.md

         "external_id": "external-po-30",
         "uuid": "6bfcf0610fd211eaa1e506ca8f09037c",
         "identifiter": "PF30",
-        "message": "You have entered an Invalid Field Value 2 for the following field: location.", },
+        "message": "You have entered an Invalid Field Value 2 for the following field: location."
+      },
       "created_at": "2019-12-10T17:47:00.373867-08:00"
     },